nigelcharman/ombfw-videos/Updating OMB status script.md

 The common colours are:

-Purple shows that the patch needs checking.
+Purple - the patch needs checking

-Red shows that growth is occurring which needs controlling.
+Red - growth is occurring which needs controlling

-Yellow shows that the patch has been controlled this year.
+Yellow - the patch has been controlled this year, and

-And a green dot shows that there is no regrowth this year.
+Green - there is no regrowth this year

 ---
 (narration-mode: fragment)